piopratama/statistic/visualStatistic/concept.md

 plt.show()
 ```

+## Heatmap
-Heatmap: Employs color coding to represent the magnitude of values in a matrix, aiding in the detection of patterns, correlations, or trends within the data. eg. Visualizing the activity levels on a website by day and hour.
+Employs color coding to represent the magnitude of values in a matrix, aiding in the detection of patterns, correlations, or trends within the data. eg. Visualizing the activity levels on a website by day and hour.
 Each cell represents an hour in a day, colored according to the number of visitors during that time.
 ```python
 import seaborn as sns; sns.set_theme() import numpy as np